Foodborne illness: Australia

-A study by the Australian National University, published in November 2014, found in 2010 that there were an estimated 4.1 million cases of foodborne gastroenteritis acquired in Australia on average each year, along with 5,140 cases of non-gastrointestinal illness.
-The study was funded by the Australian Department of Health, Food Standards Australia New Zealand and the NSW Food Authority.
+A previous study using different methodology and published in November 2014, found in 2010 that there were an estimated 4.1 million cases of foodborne gastroenteritis acquired in Australia on average each year, along with 5,140 cases of non-gastrointestinal illness.

-The main causes were Norovirus, pathogenic Escherichia coli, Campylobacter spp. and non-typhoidal Salmonella spp., although the causes of approximately 80% of illnesses were unknown.
+The main causes were norovirus, pathogenic Escherichia coli, Campylobacter spp. and non-typhoidal Salmonella spp., although the causes of approximately 80% of illnesses were unknown.
 Approximately 25% (90% CrI: 13%–42%) of the 15.9 million episodes of gastroenteritis that occur in Australia were estimated to be transmitted by contaminated food.
 This equates to an average of approximately one episode of foodborne gastroenteritis every five years per person.
 Data on the number of hospitalisations and deaths represent the occurrence of serious foodborne illness.
 Including gastroenteritis, non-gastroenteritis and sequelae, there were an estimated annual 31,920 (90% CrI: 29,500–35,500) hospitalisations due to foodborne illness and 86 (90% CrI: 70–105) deaths due to foodborne illness circa 2010.
 This study concludes that these rates are similar to recent estimates in the US and Canada.

 A main aim of this study was to compare if foodborne illness incidence had increased over time.
 In this study, similar methods of assessment were applied to data from circa 2000, which showed that the rate of foodborne gastroenteritis had not changed significantly over time.
 Two key estimates were the total number of gastroenteritis episodes each year, and the proportion considered foodborne.
 In circa 2010, it was estimated that 25% of all episodes of gastroenteritis were foodborne.
 By applying this proportion of episodes due to food to the incidence of gastroenteritis circa 2000, there were an estimated 4.3 million (90% CrI: 2.2–7.3 million) episodes of foodborne gastroenteritis circa 2000, although credible intervals overlap with 2010.
 Taking into account changes in population size, applying these equivalent methods suggests a 17% decrease in the rate of foodborne gastroenteritis between 2000 and 2010, with considerable overlap of the 90% credible intervals.

 This study replaces a previous estimate of 5.4 million cases of foodborne illness in Australia every year, causing: